Le Spectre de la rose: Nijinsky's costume

 Nijinsky's silk elastic costume was designed by Léon Bakst.
 The costume was covered with silk rose petals.
 Nijinsky was stitched into the costume for every show.
 After every show, the wardrobe mistress would touch up the petals with her curling iron.

 Nijinsky's make-up was an important part of the costume design.
 Romula de Pulszky, later to be his wife, wrote that he looked like "a celestial insect, his eyebrows suggesting some beautiful beetle".
 Ostwald writes that Nijinsky's costume was like a ballerina's.

 Sometimes, petals would become loose and fall to the stage floor.
 Nijinsky's servant Vasili would collect the petals and sell them as souvenirs.
 It was said that he built a large house called Le Château du Spectre de la Rose with the profits from the sale of the petals.

 Nijinsky's leap

 The ballet became famous for Nijinsky's leap through one of the two large windows at the back of the stage.
-The height of the leap was an illusion though.
+Despite appearances to the contrary and Nijinsky's athletic grace and prowess, the height of the leap was an illusion.
 Nijinsky took five running steps from the middle of the stage and leapt through the window on the sixth step.
 The skirting board (base board) under the window was very low, giving the illusion that the leap was higher than it actually was.
-Behind the set, four men caught Nijinsky in the air and put warm towels on him.
-No one in the audience saw Nijinsky land.
-It looked like he would soar on for all time.
+Behind the set, four men caught Nijinsky in the air and immediately shrouded him in warm towels.
+No one in the audience ever saw Nijinsky land, so the elaborate arrangements gave the impression that he soared on indefinitely.
 The illusion was helped by the conductor in the orchestra pit who held the penultimate chord.
-In doing so, the leap was given a sense of great length and height.
+In doing so, the leap was given a sense of greater length and height.